okalangkenneth/renewable_assets_database/README.md

 ## Minimising Data Loss:

 ### Regular Backups.
-One of the most common ways to minimize data loss is by regularly backing up your database.
-In SQL Server, you can use the BACKUP DATABASE command to create a full backup of your database.
+One of the most common ways to minimize data loss is by regularly backing up our database.
+In SQL Server, we use the BACKUP DATABASE command to create a full backup of your database.
 Here's an example:

 ````
 BACKUP DATABASE RenewableAssetsDB